Popular Subject Areas

 - If you place into the High Beginning (A2-1) or Low Intermediate (A2-2) level, you can take up to three French civilization courses or two English courses in addition to French langauge during the semester.

-- You can take three courses in English maximum, and only if you are at a relatively high level of French language.
+- You can take three courses in English maximum (if offered), and only if you are at a high level of French language.

 - Courses and course hours of instruction are subject to change.

 - Eligibility for courses may be subject to a placement exam and/or prerequisites.